-1 Job Support Scheme for open businesses (JSS Open)
+2 Job Support Scheme for open businesses (JSS Open)

-The JSS Open is designed to help employers keep some valuable employees working on a part-time basis over the winter period from November 2020 to April 2021, rather than make them redundant.
-It replaces the Coronavirus Job Retention Scheme (CJRS), which ends on 31 October 2020
+The JSS Open is designed to help employers keep some valuable employees working on a part-time basis over the winter period from December 2020 to April 2021, rather than make them redundant.
+It replaces the Coronavirus Job Retention Scheme (CJRS), which ends on 2 December 2020

-The JSS Open is arguably more generous than the CJRS had become, as the grant covers wages for 66.66% of the employee's furloughed time, compared to the 60% that was provided under the CJRS for October.
+The JSS Open is not as generous as the CJRS, as the grant covers wages for 61.67% of the employee's furloughed time, compared to the 80% that is provided under the CJRS for November.

 Under JSS Open, the employer pays the employee at their contracted rate for all the hours actually worked, which must be at least 20% of their usual hours.
-The employee will receive pay for two thirds of the time that they are not working, with the employer paying 5% of that time (capped at £125 per month), and the JSS grant covering the remaining 61.67% of the furloughed time (capped at £1,541.75 per month).
+The employee will receive pay for two thirds of the time that they are not working, with the employer paying 5% of that time (capped at £125 per month, with the discretion to pay more than this if they wish), and the JSS grant covering the remaining 61.67% of the furloughed time (capped at £1,541.75 per month).
 When working part-time, an employee should receive a minimum of 73.33% of their normal wages, where the contributions for non-working hours have not been capped.